ChainLynxRobotics/LHS-Connect-Beta/readme.md

 #### Making LHS Connect more accessible for the average student

-Creating an acutal place where people can see what's going on at school, instead of a more well designed version of the SPS page.
+Creating an actual place where people can see what's going on at school, instead of a more well designed version of the SPS page.

 #### Making LHS Connect more manageable on the daily.